lehner-lab/RDGVassociation/001_somatic_component_extraction/README.md

 ```
 singularity pull docker://mvpandapaw/tensorflow1.15.5_gpu_jupyter_moredependencies:v1
 ```
-* Underying Dockerfile can be found in the directory /Dockerfile/
+* Underlying Dockerfile can be found in the directory /Dockerfile/
 * Scripts can then be run as follows:
 ```
 singularity exec tensorflow1.15.5_gpu_jupyter_moredependencies-v1.simg python script.py